 If you have previously attended the University of Arizona as a degree-seeking student, you will be considered a readmission student.
 Please see Re-admission Information for Domestic Students

 Will I have to send high school transcripts to apply?

 Yes, unless you meet one of the following: 1) you are age 22 or older; 2) you have an associate's degree (or higher) from a regionally accredited institution, posted on transcripts.
 High school transcripts should be sent directly from your high school to:

 Office of Admissions

 I received a bachelor’s degree from the UA and want to return for a second bachelor’s degree.
 What procedure should I follow?

 If you have been absent from the UA for a semester or more, you must submit a readmission application by the appropriate deadline.
-Click here to download the required special readmission application.
+Please see Re-admission Information for Domestic Students.

 When should I apply for general admission?